passbolt/passbolt_help/_faq/hosting/001-docker-secrets.md

      ...
 ```

-Finally, we have to check which environment variable we have to set in order to get the content of the secret file in the DATASOURCES_DEFAULT_PASSWORD var.
-So we check in the Supported environment variables section to get the correct variable (DATASOURCES_DEFAULT_PASSWORD_FILE in this case) and set it on the passbolt container environment with the path that points to the secret name:
+Finally, we have to check which environment variable we have to set in order to get the contents of the secret file in the DATASOURCES_DEFAULT_PASSWORD var.
+So we check in the Supported environment variables section to get the correct variable (DATASOURCES_DEFAULT_PASSWORD_FILE in this case) and set it on the Passbolt container environment with the path that points to the secret name:
 ```
 services:
    passbolt: